Skip to main content

 If you have a fail-safe lock, connect to NC-COM where LOCK ( + ) positive goes into NC (fail-safe) and LOCK (–) goes into COM.

-⚠️ Warning.
-When connecting the lock in the WET configuration, ensure the negative of the lock goes into the COM port as shown in the diagrams below.
+⚠️ When connecting the lock in the WET configuration, ensure the negative of the lock goes into the COM port as shown in the diagrams below.

 Fail Safe